Suvi23/Diet-Lens-Stanford-Project-/README.md

 # Diet-Lens-Stanford-Project-
 "Diet Lens" is an AI-powered Food Label Analyzer that helps people make healthier food choices.
 It understands the food ingredients and provides personalized health insights based on the user's dietary preferences.
 DEMONSTRATION VIDEO LINK : https://youtu.be/eEeat332pV8
+To Run the project we need to Run the DietLensApp.py file.